balihoo-gens/git-linux-practice/file-system/README.md

   - what is the advantage of 'less' over 'cat'
 less begins at the top of the document and allows the user to scroll from the top
   - when in 'less', type '/touch' followed by 'n' and 'N'. what does this all do?
 says "pattern not found"
+finds/highlights all occurences; 'n' skips forward and 'N' skips backwards
 1. what does the output of 'ls | sort' represent?
 the output lists the files/directories in file system in sorted, alphabetical order
   - the '|' is called a pipe and takes the output of ls and sends it into the sort command.
 This is one ofthe most powerful concepts of the Linux commandline.
 You can chain piped commands together to do all kinds of useful things.
 1. what does 'find .' do ?
-finds all files starting with .
+finds all files in current directory and all subdirectories
 1. what does 'find . | grep "rf"' do?q
-finds instances in documents starting with . with an occurence of "rf" (located "./anotherfile")
+finds instances in directory or subdirectory with an occurence of "rf" (located "./anotherfile")
 1. what does the ps command do?
 What do you see when you do 'ps aux'
 ps = process system
 provides information on currently running processes
 you see the process identification numbers, TTY or computer terminal, CPU time the process has been running, and CMD or name of command that launched the process
  - what about 'ps aux | grep root' ?
-finds all root occurences
+finds all process owned by yser, or root
  - what about 'ps aux | grep bash' ?
-finds all bash occurences
+finds all processes started within bash.
 1. what does 'grep -rin hello .' do?
-locates all instances of "hello" in this file
+locates all instances of "hello" in this file the -i signifies ignore case
+the -r signifies recursively
+the -n shows the line number within the input file of the output
 1. type 'dmesg'. what is all this stuff?
 shows kernal messages, or messages that show hardware devices the OS can detect and configure
  - type 'dmesg | tail'   what is different?